Lenny Hambro: 1955–1964

 In 1955, Hambro again played in and managed the Ray McKinley Band.
-In 1956, Willard Alexander persuaded the Glenn Miller Estate to sponsor a new Glenn Miller Orchestra (GMO) with McKinley as its leader.
+In 1956, capitalizing on the popularity of The Glenn Miller Story movie, Willard Alexander persuaded the Glenn Miller Estate to sponsor a new Glenn Miller Orchestra (GMO) with McKinley as its leader.
 Hambro was asked to reorganize the band and he functioned as both manager and assistant leader.
-The band played arrangements of old Miller favorites including the original music and more contemporary hits.
-The orchestra was very successful, performing on television and travelling the world.
+The band played arrangements of old Miller favorites including the original music and more contemporary hits, most arranged by Deane Kincaide.
+The orchestra was very successful, performing on television and traveling the world.
 In addition to being a featured soloist, Hambro and his quintet, formed from other members of the GMO, were a featured act with the orchestra.
 The band toured the United States routinely during this period as well as England, Poland, "Iron Curtain" Europe, and North Africa in 1957 and 1958, where they played at U.S. military facilities and Embassies; and Japan twice in the early 1960s.
-Lenny was with the New Glenn Miller Orchestra for eight years, during which time they played a live 13-week summer replacement show on CBS ("Glenn Miller Time", 1961; broadcast from the Ed Sullivan Theater in NYC; see External links), and the NBC Bandstand on both radio and television, and cut seven albums for RCA Victor.
+Lenny was with the New Glenn Miller Orchestra for eight years, during which time they played a live 13-week summer replacement show on CBS, co-hosted by McKinley and vocalist Johnny Desmond ("Glenn Miller Time", 1961; broadcast from the Ed Sullivan Theater in NYC; see External links), and the NBC Bandstand on both radio and television, and cut seven albums for RCA Victor.
 During this period, Lenny lived on 77th Road in Kew Gardens Hills in Queens where his friend, composer and pianist Eddie Costa, was a neighbor.